NCIOCPL/wcms-percussion-tools/MaintenanceScripts/_README.txt

 					and Live sites.

+gkBackup.ps1		Creates a back up of the GateKeeper code folders.

 safeShutdown.ps1	Shuts down the Percussion CMS, stopping the "Percussion Rhythmyx Server"
 					and verifying that the underlying java.exe process has also stopped.